 Note for Plan Users: "For certain activities, consent may be required under rules in this Chapter as well as other District-Wide Matters Chapters or Area-Specific Matters Chapters in the Plan.
 Unless expressly stated otherwise, consent is required under each of those rules.
-The steps plan users should take to determine what rules apply to any activity, and the status of that activity, are provided in Part 1 - How the Plan Works."82
+The steps plan users should take to determine what rules apply to any activity, and the status of that activity, are provided in Part 1 - How the Plan Works."
+82

-Rules LRZ-R1 Residential Units Low Density Residential Zone Activity Status: PER Where the activity complies with the following standards: LRZ-S1 to LRZ-S75 83 Activity status when compliance with standard(s) is not achieved: Refer to relevant standard(s).
-LRZ-R2 Minor Residential Units Low Density Residential Zone Activity Status: PER Where: There is a maximum of one minor residential unit per site; The maximum gross floor area of the minor residential unit is 65m2 excluding garaging; and The minor unit does not exceed one storey; and 84 The minor residential unit is ancillary to or for the purpose of residential activity.
-Activity status when compliance with standard(s) is not achieved: Refer to relevant standard(s).
-Activity status when compliance is not achieved with R2.1 to R2.
-3 4: DIS And the activity complies with the following standards: LRZ-S2 to LRZ- S6 585 LRZ-R3 Buildings and Structures Not Otherwise Liste Low Density Residential Zone Activity Status: PER Where the activity complies with the following standards: LRZ-S2 to LRZ-S65 36 Activity status when compliance with standard(s) is not achieved: Refer to relevant standard(s).
-LRZ-R4 Residential Activity Low Density Residential Zone Activity Status: PER LRZ-R5 Residential Visitor Accommodation Low Density Residential Zone Activity Status: PER Activity status when compliance is not achieved with R5.1: DIS
+LRZ-R1 Residential Units Low Density Residential Zone Activity Status: PER Where the activity complies with the following standards: LRZ-S1 to LRZ-S7583 Activity status when compliance with standard(s) is not achieved: Refer to relevant standard(s).
+LRZ-R2 Minor Residential Units Low Density Residential Zone Activity Status: PER Where: 1.
+There is a maximum of one minor residential unit per site; 2.
+The maximum gross floor area of the minor residential unit is 65m2 excluding garaging; and The minor unit does not exceed one storey; and 84 3.
+The minor residential unit is ancillary to or for the purpose of residential activity.
+And the activity complies with the following standards: LRZ-S2 to LRZ-S7585 Activity status when compliance with standard(s) is not achieved: Refer to relevant standard(s).
+Activity status when compliance is not achieved with R2.1 to R2.34: DIS LRZ-R3 Buildings and Structures Not Otherwise Liste d Low Density Residential Zone Activity Status: PER Where the activity complies with the following standards: LRZ-S2 to LRZ-S7586 Activity status when compliance with standard(s) is not achieved: Refer to relevant standard(s).
+LRZ-R4 Residential Activity Low Density Residential Zone LRZ-R5 Activity Status: PER Residential Visitor Accommodation Low Density Residential Zone Activity Status: PER Activity status when compliance is not achieved with R5.1: DIS

-83 ECan (57)
+ECan (57)

-84 W and Z Speak (138)
+W and Z Speak (138)